otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-api-versioning-relationships-repository-pattern.md

 ---

+###  Task Five (Independent Research)

+You notice there is a lot of code duplication.
+Refactor the code to reduce the duplication.

+---

 ### Submission

 Create a new pull request and assign **grayson-orr** to review your practical submission.
 Please do not merge your own pull request.